runonbitcoin/walleteering/guide/04-advanced.md

 * Reach out to apps for integration
 * Publish the source code on GitHub
 * Prepare your wallet for a wave of new apps
+* Multiple addresses

+It's probably OK to share a single address for all jigs in an app, and this is even desirable in cases.
+Sure, sometimes a user will not want to reveal that they own a particular jig, for example a rare weapon in a game, but these are special cases.